Krasnopeev/otu_error_filtering/README.md

 ```

 estimate relative error for OTUs.
 Feel free to try different rate value less or more.
 The deafault error `rate` value is `0.2`.
+After filtering all error values higher than `rate` will be replaced with `1`.

 ```R
 ErrorsList <- vector("list", length(names(otu_list)))